parz14/MiniProject_C_PBL/README.md

 # Automated Reciept Generator
-* This is a Mini project based on C programming language with *applied SDLC.
+* This is a Mini project based on C programming language with *applied SDLC*.

 * SDLC is a systematic process for building software that ensures the quality and correctness of the software built.